aws/copilot-cli/site/content/blogs/apprunner-vpc.en.md

     --default-config
 ```

 Once you press enter on the command, you will be asked to select AWS credentials that will be used to create the necessary infrastructure to host our services.
 Once the credentials have been selected, Copilot will start to create the resources on your behalf.
-This process may take a while so stretch a bit while this process is completed.\n
+This process may take a while so stretch a bit while this process is completed.

 For every environment you create, AWS Copilot will create a separate networking stack (VPC) and an ECS Cluster that won’t be used for this particular demo.
 ![AWS Copilot Groupings](./../assets/images/apprunner-vpc-blog/copilot-groupings.png)